Particular/docs.particular.net/persistence/sql/install.md

 component: SqlPersistence
 related:
  - persistence/sql/installer-workflow
-reviewed: 2021-01-04
+reviewed: 2024-02-26
 ---

 The SQL persistence package generates scripts to create necessary database assets.
-It's recommended to run those scripts as part of the deployment process.
+It is recommended to run those scripts as part of the deployment process.
 See [Installer Workflow](installer-workflow.md) for more information.

 ## Script execution during development